MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/ad-fs-single-sign-on-settings.md

      If a device is registered, AD FS will set the expiration time of a refresh token based on the persistent SSO cookie's lifetime for a registered device.
 Cookie lifetime is 7 days by default for AD FS 2012R2 and up to a maximum of 90 days with AD FS 2016 if the device is used to access AD FS resources within a 14-day window.

-If the device is not registered, the user can select the “Keep me signed in” option.
-The expiration time of the refresh token will equal the persistent SSO cookie's lifetime for "Keep me signed in".
+If the device is not registered but a user selects the “Keep me signed in” option, the expiration time of the refresh token will equal the persistent SSO cookie's lifetime for "Keep me signed in".
 The persistent SSO cookie lifetime is 1 day by default with maximum of 7 days.
 Otherwise, refresh token lifetime equals session SSO cookie lifetime (8 hours by default).

- As mentioned above, users on registered devices will always get a persistent SSO unless the persistent SSO is disabled.
-For un-registered devices, persistent SSO can be achieved by enabling the “keep me signed in” (KMSI) feature.
+Users on registered devices will always get a persistent SSO unless the persistent SSO is disabled.
+For unregistered devices, persistent SSO can be achieved by enabling the “keep me signed in” (KMSI) feature.

 For Windows Server 2012 R2, to enable PSSO for the “Keep me signed in” scenario, you need to install this [hotfix](https://support.microsoft.com/kb/2958298/) which is also part of the of [August 2014 update rollup for Windows RT 8.1, Windows 8.1, and Windows Server 2012 R2](https://support.microsoft.com/kb/2975719).

 Task | PowerShell | Description
 ------------ | ------------- | -------------